 What We Do

 The Council plays a very important role not only in North Carolina, but in every state in the country.
-Every statehas a council on developmental disabilities and the basic mission of that, of this organization is to try to simply improve the lives of those people with intellectual and other developmental disabilities.
-And, we can do that in a number of ways.
-But, we're fortunate enough to have a grant from the federal government each year that helps us initiate projects and activities and communicate with others that hopefully will foster change and bring about more self-sufficiency for the people with intellectual and developmental disabilities.
+Every state has a council on developmental disabilities with the basic mission to improve the lives of those people with intellectual and other developmental disabilities.
+NCCDD receives a grant from the federal government each year to initiate projects and activities, as well as communicate with others, to foster change and bring about more self-sufficiency for the people with intellectual and developmental disabilities.

 Grant Awards – Guided by a Five Year Plan (English PDF/Spanish PDF), the Council awards grants to further specific initiatives that would enlarge opportunities and enhance supports and community inclusion for people with intellectual and developmental disabilities.
 Requests for Application are posted twice a year to stimulate well founded projects and to invite competitive bidding.